yashkathe/script-for-adding-themes-and-icons/README.md

 - pasteFoldersFunction \
     pasting the folder in respective folders of themes(/usr/share/themes) or icons(/usr/share/icons)

+- deleteFolderFunction \
+    delete(user choice) the tar.xz folder as it is no longer needed
 ## Running this script

 To run this script ,